Sherlock113/language-digger/content-book/case-studies/structure.md

 ### Decision process

 Explain how the customer discovered and evaluated your product as a solution.
-Emphasize what stood out about your offering and why they chose it over others.
+Emphasise what stood out about your offering and why they chose it over others.

 Example elements: